ios @synchronized() 作为目标 C 中的单例方法有什么作用?

 回答by Matjan

-mechanism.
-Piece of code written inside this function becomes the part of critical section
+@synchronizedis thread safemechanism.
+Piece of code written inside this function becomes the part of critical section, to which only one thread can execute at a time.

-applies the lock implicitly whereas NSLock
+@synchronizeapplies the lock implicitly whereas NSLockapplies it explicitly.

 It only assures the thread safety, not guarantees that.
 What I mean is you hire an expert driver for you car, still it doesn't guarantees car wont meet an accident.
 However probability remains the slightest.